ntritin62/SaigonGearStore-Client/README.md

 ## 🚀 Features

+User:

-- Login/Signup User Account
+- Login/Signup
-- Add/Edit/Delete Product
-- Users can add products to their cart
+- Users can buy products
 - Users can check their orders

+Admin:

-- Admin can add/edit/delete product
+- Admin can add/edit product
-- Admin can check orders
+- Admin can check orders and confirm orders